-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on October 1, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
-A Canada post tracking number was submitted as evidence.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 20, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding in person.
+The tenant acknowledged receiving the documents by signing the proof of service.